cyberbotics/webots-doc/guide/the-user-interface.md

 The `New Robot Controller...` menu item allows you to create a new controller program.
-You will first be prompted to choose between a C, C++, Java, Python or *MATLAB*^(TM) controller.
+You will first be prompted to choose between a C, C++, Java, Python or *MATLAB*<sup>TM</sup> controller.
 Then, Webots will ask you to enter the name of your controller and finally it will create all the necessary files (including a template source code file) in your current project directory.

 The `New Physics Plugin...` menu item will let you create a new physics plugin